Who makes up the Section?

 Who are the leaders of the Section?

 The Governing Council: Made up of five individuals (four elected at the AAO-HNSF Annual Meeting plus the Immediate Past Chair).
-All must attend the Governing Council meeting and the SRF General Assembly Meeting during the AAO-HNSF Annual Meeting & OTO EXPO, and the Governing Council meeting at the AAO-HNS/F Leadership Forum.
+All must attend the Governing Council meeting and the SRF General Assembly Meeting during the AAO-HNSF Annual Meeting & OTO Experience, and the Governing Council meeting at the AAO-HNS/F Leadership Forum.

 Chair: One-year term.
 Presides over all meetings of the Section (in the fall and spring), attends all Board of Directors meetings of the Academy, and coordinates conference calls throughout the year.